patrbng/Sirius-Cloud/contributing.md

 # Introduction

-## Welcome to the CCoE QuickStarts GitHub Repository
+## Welcome to the Sirius Cloud GitHub Repository

->We are thrilled that you would like to contribute to the CCoE Quickstarts GitHub Repository.
+>We are thrilled that you would like to contribute to the Sirius Cloud GitHub Repository.
 Your contributions enable Sirius to provide high quality technical demonstrations and support internally and externally.

-### Why Guidelines
+## Why Guidelines

 >Following these guidelines will ensure that your contributions to the repository are as impactful as possible while using as little of other people's time as possible

-### What kinds of contributions are we looking and hoping for
+## What kinds of contributions are we looking and hoping for

 > Fixing typo's, updating documentation, submitting issues and bugs, ideas for new quickstarts, demos, scripts, templates, etc.

-### What are we not looking for
+## What are we not looking for

 > Saving this because I hope I need to fill it in later